erinsophie/testing-practice/README.md

 # Testing practice

-Project from The Odin Project Curriculum, designed to practice unit testing using Jest.
+Project from The Odin Project Curriculum, designed to practice TDD using Jest.